 If you are not planning to do any special activities, two pairs of shoes should be enough.
 At the moment we have flip flops and sneakers and Johanna has additionally nicer-looking sandals that are a bit “unnecessary extra” but don’t take much space in the backpack.

 Traveling lightly eventually requires minimalistic thinking.
 This might feel difficult at first but few things are really irreplaceaple when you think about it more.
 You should consider your clothes as travel gear and not create too much emotion towards them.

 We gave up all our winter clothes when we flew from cold South Korea to the warmt of Vietnam.
 It’s natural that the content of the backpack changes with the travel destination so you should consider this already while packing.
 It’s better to leave your most expensive favorite clothes home if giving them up feels difficult.

 If you get bored to your clothes and do some shopping, the main rule is to throw old clothes away accordingly.
 This prevents your bag to gain weight.
 The clothes that are still usable can be left for example in the hostel where some lucky person can pick them up.

 Choose light electronics

 Professional cameras and big laptops can easily double the weight of the backpack so you should think twice what kind of electronics to take with you.
-We started our trip with our phones only but realized soon that blogging and trip planning are impossible without a computer.
-In Japan we invested in a compact laptop that weights only about one kilo.
+We started our trip with our phones only but realized soon that blogging and trip planning is impossible without a computer.
+In Japan we invested in a compact laptop that weighs only about one kilo.
 It has been our faithful friend ever since.

 At some point, we started regretting that we don’t have a camera.
 Anyhow, in Thailand we got a new travel buddy Eken 4K action camera.
 This Chinese version of GoPro costs only about $50 but has worked very well.
 And the camera basically weights nothing.
 We have been quite excited to be able to take pictures also under the water!
 If you are looking for a cheap waterproof travel camera, you can find a similar one here*.